 Running shoe store with a focus on selection & service

-Philadelphia Magazine included Run Shoe Store in a recent article about local running shoe stores.
+Philadelphia Magazine included Run Shoe Store in an article about local running shoe stores.
 We are the running shoe store for people who live in Northern Liberties, Fishtown, Port Richmond, and Old City.
 But we get customers from as far away as Scranton.
 Here’s why:

 The only shoe that you can trust is the shoe on your foot.